x4dqn/OpenARMap/README.md

 We're releasing this early-stage app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

-## About This Repository

-This repository will contain the **entire OpenARMap pipeline**, including:

--  The mobile app (this component)
--  A custom reconstruction pipeline using mobile-optimized Gaussian splatting
-- GPS + VIO-based global alignment and relocalization
--  Visualization tools and scan quality viewers
--  Privacy-preserving tools and contributor governance system

-At this stage, the repository includes **only the Android app** for data capture.
-Future components will be added here incrementally as they are developed and tested.

-# Coming Soon: Contributor Login and Cloud Pipeline
+## Coming Soon: Contributor Login and Cloud Pipeline

 We are currently working on user authentication and a connected pipeline.
 The goal is to enable contributors to: